Klosmi/WP-dev/WPDevNotes.md

 We can find functions in React's API ([find it here](https://legacy.reactjs.org/docs/react-api.html)).
 This page provides a complete list of functions, examples, and descriptions for the package.
 While React offers many functions, we'll only need one for now.

-After our import line letss create a variable called `h1`:
+After the import statement, let's create a variable called `h1`:

 ```
 import React from 'react';